mtabola/algorithms/README.md

 # Algorithms
-In this repository are stored my own implementation of different algarithms.
+In this repository are stored my own implementation of different algorithms.
 All algorithms based on Introduction to Algorithms 3rd Edition book.

 # References
 + [Introduction to Algorithms 3rd Edition by Clifford Stein, Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest][1]